 What are the biggest misconceptions about added sugar and the foods they may or may not be in?

 There is a misperception that unrefined sugar, like honey, is healthier than refined sugar, like granulated sugar.
-Many people think that swapping table sugar for something less refined, like honey or maple syrup, is a better way to sweeten.
+Many people think that swapping table sugar for something less refined, like honey or maple syrup, is a better way to sweeten it.
 The truth is while honey does have some beneficial properties, you’d need to drink a cup of honey to reap those nutritional benefits.
 You’re better off getting those nutrients from fiber-rich fruits and vegetables.
 Less refined sweeteners like honey still count toward your daily added sugar limit, which is 6 teaspoons per day for women and 9 teaspoons per day for men.
 All added sugar is sugar.
 It’s important to reduce all types of added sugar, honey included.

 Are you saying that honey has no nutritional value?